sugarlabs/musicblocks/Debugging.md

 ## 2. Print and Comment blocks

 The *Print* block (found on the *Extras* palette, Extras palette can be found on bottom of left sidebar) can be used to print a message while running a program.
 It is useful to determine if a section of code is being executed when expected or if a box or parameter contains an expected value.
-Print block result is shown in upper part of the picture shown below.
+The output of the *Print* block is displayed at the top of the browser window, as seen in shown in the picture shown below.

 ![alt tag](https://github.com/walterbender/musicblocks/blob/master/images/print_example1_debug%20guide.png "Print blocks")

-When the printblock is placed at the end total notes time =1/4  +  1/4  +1/2=1
+The *Print* block is used to display the number of whole notes played, in this case, `1/4 + 1/4 + 1/2`, which adds up to `1`.

 ![alt tag](https://github.com/walterbender/musicblocks/blob/master/images/print_example2_debug_guide.png "Print blocks")